-'''

-The

-BoilerHeatExchanger

-from

-model can

-imported

-be

-idaes.power_generation.

-unit_models,

-while

-additional rules and

-utility

-functions

-imported

-from

-can be

-idaes.power_generation.

-unit_models.

-boiler_heat_exchanger.

-'''
+The BoilerHeatExchanger model can be imported from idaes. power_generation.unit_models, while additional rules and utility functions can be imported from idaes. power_generation.unit_models. boiler_heat_exchanger.

 The example below demonstrates how to initialize the BoilerHeatExchanger model, and override the default temperature difference calculation.